 To truly experience the Galaxy Z Fold2 in all its glory, you have to utilise its entire 7.6-inch display to the fullest.
 It’s a massive screen, coupled with it being a massive device, to begin with.
 But fret not, Samsung ensures that your viewing pleasure is nothing short of amazing.
 One big update was not replicating the large notch from the Galaxy Fold and instead, opting for the Infinity-O display technology.
 Aside from that, YouTube videos were easy to stream with a clean and consistent connection; streaming sites like Netflix, Prime Video, and HBO Go were great with HDR10+ support as well as the 120Hz refresh rate.
 This made sure that whatever you threw at the screen, it knew how to make the best out of it.

 All in all, the screen was definitely a sight to behold.
 Brightly lit with full of vibrant colour and vivid movements, it hits all the right notes for both smartphone and tablet display screen standards.
-While streaming and watching videos is what makes the Galaxy Z Fold2 great, it’s also found good usage in other areas.
-Working remotely has proven to be particularly fruitful, making full use of its large screen by putting up three different windows at one-go.
+While streaming and watching videos is what makes the Galaxy Z Fold2 great, it also found good usage in other areas.
+Working remotely has proven to be particularly fruitful: you can make full use of its large screen by putting up three different windows at one go.
 Gaming was also a big treat with the 120Hz refresh rate; this made sure my frame rates stayed the same without any lag or screen freezing.

 Seeing as the Galaxy Z Fold2 is Samsung’s latest pride and joy, there’s no doubt they’d want to give it the very best.
 For starters, it’s housing the Snapdragon 865+ processor with 12GB of RAM and 256GB of internal storage.
 There’s another variant that also offers 512GB of internal storage if you so desire.
 Given its flagship-level specs, you can only imagine the Galaxy Z Fold2 to impress from the get-go.